mrthehavok/k8s-observable-rollouts/backlog/tasks/task-9 - Test progressive delivery (blue-green and canary).md

 ## Acceptance Criteria

 - [ ] **Setup:**
+  - [ ] Argo Rollouts controller deployed and operational in namespace argo-rollouts
+  - [ ] Rollouts dashboard accessible for monitoring
   - [ ] A new version of the application is built and pushed to GHCR (e.g., with a visible change like a version bump in the UI or API response).
 - [ ] **Blue-Green Strategy:**
   - [ ] Argo CD Application is updated to use the new image tag.